ankit-rathi/Quantvesting_v2/agenticAI/MVP.md

-> “This system can generate, evaluate, and log decisions reliably.”

-Nothing more.

----

-# MVP Philosophy (Don’t mess this up)
+# MVP Philosophy

-Your goal is NOT:
+MVP goal is NOT:

 * scalability
 * multi-agent complexity
 * fancy UI

-Your goal is:
+Its goal is:

 ```text
 Reliable → Traceable → Evaluated decision output